ElysiumDisc/stargwent/README.md

 **Tau'ri:**
 - Jonas Quinn - See opponent's next card
-- Catherine Langford - Neutral cards cost nothing
+- Catherine Langford - Ancient Knowledge: Look at top 3 cards, play one immediately
-- Gen. Landry - Keep 1 extra card after mulligan
+- Gen. Landry - +1 power to units each round they survive
 - Dr. McKay - Draw 2 cards when you pass

 **Goa'uld:**